Learning to Compose Representations of Different Encoder Layers towards Improving Compositional Generalization: Introduction

 \section{Introduction}

-A crucial property of human language learning is its \textit{compositional generalization} (CG): the algebraic ability to understand and produce a potentially infinite number of novel combinations from known components~\cite{fodor1988connectionism,lake2017building}.
-For example, if a person knows ``the doctor watches a movie'' [\begin{CJK*}{UTF8}{gbsn}医生看电影\end{CJK*}]\footnote{The sentence in ``[]'' denotes the Chinese translation.} and ``the lawyer'' [\begin{CJK*}{UTF8}{gbsn}律师\end{CJK*}], then it is natural for the person to know the translation of ``the lawyer watches a movie'' is [\begin{CJK*}{UTF8}{gbsn}律师看电影\end{CJK*}] even though they have never seen it before, as ``the lawyer'' and ``the doctor'' are all noun phrases, playing the same role in both sentences.
-Such nature is beneficial for generalizing to new compositions of previously observed elements, which often exist in real-world scenarios.
+A crucial property of human language learning is its \textit{compositional generalization} (CG) --- the algebraic ability to understand and produce a potentially infinite number of novel combinations from known components~\cite{fodor1988connectionism,lake2017building}.
+For example, if a person knows ``the doctor watches a movie'' [\begin{CJK*}{UTF8}{gbsn}医生看电影\end{CJK*}]\footnote{The sentence in ``[]'' denotes the Chinese translation.} and ``the lawyer'' [\begin{CJK*}{UTF8}{gbsn}律师\end{CJK*}], then it is natural for the person to know the translation of ``the lawyer watches a movie'' is [\begin{CJK*}{UTF8}{gbsn}律师看电影\end{CJK*}] even though they have never seen it before.
+Such nature is beneficial for generalizing to new compositions of previously observed elements, which is often required in real-world scenarios.

-Despite successes across a broad range of natural language understanding and generation tasks~\cite{sutskever2014sequence,dong2016language,vaswani2017attention,lin23leapt}, neural network models, in particular the very popular sequence-to-sequence (Seq2Seq) architecture, are argued difficult to capture the compositional structure of human language~\cite{lake2018generalization,keysers2019measuring,li2021compositional}.
-A key reason for failure on CG is different semantic factors (e.g., lexical meaning (semantic information) and syntactic patterns (syntactic information)) required by CG are twisted inappropriately, which was proved explicitly or implicitly to exist in the representation of the uppermost layer of the encoder (encoder entanglement problem) by previous studies~\cite{li2019compositional,raunak2019compositionality,russin2019compositional,liuqian2020compositional,DBLP:conf/acl/LiuALLCLWZZ21,DBLP:conf/iclr/MittalRRBL22,zheng2021disentangled,yin2022categorizing}.
-In other words, the syntactic and semantic representations of sequences are twisted inappropriately.
+Despite astonishing successes across a broad range of natural language understanding and generation tasks~\cite{sutskever2014sequence,dong2016language,vaswani2017attention}, neural network models, in particular the very popular sequence-to-sequence (seq2seq) architecture, are argued difficult to capture the compositional structure of human language~\cite{lake2018generalization,keysers2019measuring,li2021compositional}.
+A key reason for failure on CG is different semantic factors (e.g., lexical meaning and syntactic patterns) required by CG are entangled, which was proved explicitly or implicitly to exist in the representation of the encoder uppermost layer (encoder entanglement problem) by previous studies~\cite{li2019compositional,raunak2019compositionality,russin2019compositional,liuqian2020compositional,DBLP:conf/acl/LiuALLCLWZZ21,JiangB21indu,zheng2021disentangled,yin2022categorizing,corrabs220210745,corrabs221001603,eaclCazzaroLQC23}.
+In other words, the syntactic and semantic representations of sequences are entangled.